betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 The following design patterns can be used for C/C++ code.

 **Header:** Selected opt-in variants should add *extra* header files that expose additional classes and API calls and expose functionality such as MPI-enabled signatures.
-This means at least one public ``facade" header is needed per configuration option, to avoid ``polluting" base functionality with third-party includes.
+This means at least one public "facade" header is needed per configuration option, to avoid "polluting" base functionality with third-party includes.
   - Examples:
     - [pybind11/numpy.h](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html#arrays)
     - an additional public API header with separate classes and functions for MPI-related functionality